General Gordon Sullivan

 US Army, Retired

-General Sullivan is the President and Chief Executive Officer of the Association of the United States Army, headquartered in Arlington, Virginia.
-Since assuming his position in 1998, General Sullivan has overseen the transformation of the Association into a dynamic member-based organization that represents Soldiers, families, and the defense industry.
+General Sullivan is a former president and CEO of the Association of the United States Army, headquartered in Arlington, Virginia.
+After assuming his position in 1998, Sullivan oversaw the transformation of the association into a dynamic member-based organization that represents soldiers, families, and the defense industry.

-His responsibilities encompass both daily business operating and strategy planning for the largest Army-oriented non-profit association.
-The Association promotes and advocates programs for Soldiers and their families, creates opportunities for Army-Industry and professional dialog; advocates public awareness of Army and national security issues through its educational mission and maintains an outreach program to national leadership on critical issues pertinent to Army readiness.
+His responsibilities encompassed both daily business operating and strategy planning for the largest Army-oriented nonprofit association.
+The association promotes and advocates programs for soldiers and their families, creates opportunities for Army-Industry and professional dialog; advocates public awareness of Army and national security issues through its educational mission and maintains an outreach program to national leadership on critical issues pertinent to Army readiness.

-General Sullivan retired from the Army on 31 July 1995 after more than 36 years of active service.
+Sullivan retired from the Army on 31 July 1995 after more than 36 years of active service.
 He culminated his service in uniform as the 32nd Chief of Staff—the senior general officer in the Army—and a member of the Joint Chiefs of Staff.
 He is the co-author of Hope Is Not a Method (Random House, 1996), which chronicles the enormous challenges encountered in transforming the post-Cold War Army through the lens of proven leadership principles and a commitment to shared values.
-He is the Chairman of the Board of Trustees of Norwich University and the Marshall Legacy Institute as well as a member of the MITRE Army Advisory Board and a Life Trustee of the Woods Hole Oceanographic Institute.
+He is the chairman of the board of trustees of Norwich University and the Marshall Legacy Institute as well as a member of the MITRE Army Advisory Board and a life trustee of the Woods Hole Oceanographic Institute.

-General Sullivan is married to the former Gay Loftus of Quincy, Massachusetts; they currently reside in Alexandria, VA.
+Sullivan is married to the former Gay Loftus of Quincy, Massachusetts; they currently reside in Alexandria, Virginia.
 He has three children and three grandchildren.
 He is an avid reader, amateur historian, and active sailor and sport fishing enthusiast.
-General Sullivan is currently a member of the Spirit of America advisory board.
+Sullivan is currently a member of the Spirit of America advisory board.